A city that understands and lives out a robust theological vision for work and vocation is a city that will flourish.

 Thanks for visiting!
 I believe a flourishing city is one where every person experiences love and gives love, prioritizes the holistic well-being of all people, and has work that provides community value and individual purpose.

-In 2015, I began pursuing that vision in Evansville, IN with a desire to shift people move from being located in Evansville to being for Evansville.
-Now, I do that through an intermediary organization we founded called For Evansville.
+In 2015, I began pursuing that vision in Evansville, IN with a desire to move people from being located in Evansville to being for Evansville through an organization I founded called For Evansville.
 In 2022, I had the surprise opportunity and privilege to begin serving as the CEO of Denver Institute for Faith & Work, where I continue to pursue the same vision.

-He is a doctoral candidate in Faith, Work, Economics, and Vocation at Fuller Theological Seminary (Pasadena, CA).
-He earned a Master of Divinity with a focus in Preaching and Teaching from Trinity Evangelical Divinity School (Chicago, IL) and a Bachelor of Arts from Taylor University in Business Management and Christian Education.
+He has a Doctor of Ministry in Faith, Work, Economics, and Vocation at Fuller Theological Seminary (Pasadena, CA).
+He earned a Master of Divinity with a focus in Preaching and Teaching from Trinity Evangelical Divinity School (Chicago, IL) and a Bachelor of Arts from Taylor University in Business Management and Christian Educational Ministries.